Nathan-Smug/Perishable-Inventory-Management-System-Online/README.md

 Current status of requirements:

-1. Database designed, built and tested
+1. Database designed, built and tested.
+(Example of a typical pizza shop has been used).
 2. Website hosting purchased, basic website implementation
 3. RFID equiptment bought, basic SDK file to link to database <- Development required.